kierjulian/codingbat/README.md

 # CodingBat
-Personal solutions for problems found at codingbat.com
+Personal solutions for Java problems found at codingbat.com